 7. Be aware of altitude sickness.
 Avoid strenuous activity such as skiing, biking or hiking, in the first 24 hours at high altitude and then ascending slowly.
 As alcohol tends to cause dehydration, which exacerbates altitude sickness, avoid that glass of wine or cocktail until you have acclimated.

 9. Wash your hands frequently and always carry hand sanitizer or disinfectant wipes.
-So often people believe they have food poisoning when it is actually a bacteria they picked up on their hands.
+So often people believe they have food poisoning when it is actually a bacteria they picked up on their hands that caused the illness.

-10. Make sure to bring an adequate supply of your prescription medications and don’t ever check them in your bags.
+10. Make sure to bring an adequate supply of your prescription medications and don’t ever check them in your checked bag.
 Bring copies of the prescriptions in case you lose them.
-Without a normal routine it’s easy to miss a medication dose.
+Without a normal routine, it’s easy to miss a medication dose.
 If you load the prescriptions into pillboxes labeled with the days of the week you’ll never wonder…did I or didn’t I, take my meds?